| Student and

 fuel, motor, GPS and camera electronics, body, fin, nosecone, and launch

 rail.
 The successful launch of the rocket was covered by the local media.
-Project

 Title: Wave Energy Converter Class: Orkutćkni II Spring 2008 This